 2] Check the shortcut

 If it is a shortcut that you are clicking on to open the file, you may want to check if the target file is still located at the destination.
-If yes, then maybe the shortcut itself may have got corrupted.
+If so, the shortcut itself may have been corrupted.
 Delete it and create a new shortcut.

 3] Ensure that the file has not been deleted

-Browse to the location of the file and make sure the file exists, because you can receive this error if the file has been moved.
+Browse to the file’s location and verify that it exists, as you may receive this error if the file has been moved.

 4] Shortcut corrupted